Find your catchment school.Enter your postcode below:

 If the number of preferences received for a school is above the school’s Admission Number, the local authority will admit children in the following order of priority:-

-Children who live inside the school’s catchment area who have an older sibling attending the school from the same address, at the date of the application, who will continue to attend that school in the September of the year of admission.
+Children whose home is inside the school’s catchment area who have an older sibling attending the school from the same address, at the date of the application, who will continue to attend that school in the September of the year of admission.

-Children who live inside the school’s catchment area who do not have an older sibling attending the school.
+Children whose home is inside the school’s catchment area who do not have an older sibling attending the school.

-Children who live outside the school’s catchment area who have an older sibling attending from the same address, at the date of the application, who will continue to attend that school in the September of the year of admission.
+Children whose home is outside the school’s catchment area who have an older sibling attending from the same address, at the date of the application, who will continue to attend that school in the September of the year of admission.

-Children who live outside the school’s catchment area who do not have an older sibling attending the school.
+Children whose home is outside the school’s catchment area who do not have an older sibling attending the school.

 If within any one of the priority orders listed above, all applicants cannot be offered a place, preference will go to children living nearest to the school.
-Distance will be measured by the Authority using the shortest, safe walking route between the front door of the home address and the nearest open school gate.
+Distance will be measured by the Authority using the shortest, safe walking route betweenthe home address and the nearest open school gate.
 The home address in instances where parents have shared responsibility for children will be the address to which Child Benefit is paid.
 The distance will be measured by using the Mapinfo System only, in order to ensure equality of opportunity to all applications.
 Measurements calculated by any other system will not be considered.

 How do I request a transfer to another school?